incognia/Juno/README.md

 ## Usage

+### Deployment

 To get started, follow these steps:

 1)  Download the project from GitHub using the following command:
     ```bash
     git clone https://github.com/incognia/Juno
     ```
 2)  Access the project's root directory:
     ```bash
     cd Juno
     ```
 3)  Inside the root directory, you will encounter a file named `containers.txt` with the following contents:
     ```
     juno
     io